What is “mental health” actually mean?

 “The condition of being sound mentally and emotionally that is characterized by the absence of mental illness and by adequate adjustment especially as reflected in feeling comfortable about oneself, positive feelings about others, and the ability to meet the demands of daily life.”
 Webster’s

-Isn’t it interesting that when we talk about “mental health”, there is a clear inference to mental health problems?
+Most definitions state that "mental health" is more about healthy or well or "sound".
+Isn’t it interesting that when we talk about “mental health” in our society, it is generally referring to mental health problems?

 What’s more important is to be Healthy and Well.
-Mental health issues and illness crop up for everyone, especially in our fast-paced, stressed out society.
-Mental health is like physical health - sometimes there are problems that need treatment.
+Mental health issues and illness crop up for everyone, especially in our fast-paced, stressed society.
+Mental health is related to physical health in that sometimes there are problems that need treatment.
 So, get treatment, and get better.
 People with actual mental health disorders can lead a very successful and fulfilling life.

 Mental Wellness needs to be the overall goal.
 And instead of fixating on what’s wrong with people, let’s focus on what’s right!

 In case you are curious about the differences, here are a few more resources:

 “Mental illness, also called mental health disorders, refers to a wide range of mental health conditions — disorders that affect your mood, thinking and behavior.
 Examples of mental illness include depression, anxiety disorders, schizophrenia, eating disorders and addictive behaviors.”
 Mayoclinic.org

 “A mental illness is a condition that affects a person's thinking, feeling or mood.
 Such conditions may affect someone's ability to relate to others and function each day.
 Each person will have different experiences, even people with the same diagnosis.